SeriousOldMan/Simulator-Controller/README.md

     - Fully support for sophisticated application automation - for example, start your favorite voice chat software like TeamSpeak and automatically switch to your standard channel
   - Several plugins supplied out of the box:
     - Support for Assetto Corsa and Assetto Corsa Competizione already builtin
-    - Fully customizable plugins supplied for total control of SimHub and SimFeedback - change your settings while racing using the dials and switches on your favorite button box
+    - Fully customizable plugins supplied for total control of SimHub and SimFeedback - change your settings while racing using the dials and switches on your favorite Button Box
     - Send your predefined kudos and rants to the ingame chat without touching the keyboard
   - Additional support to trigger every function and action from external sources like a voice or gesture recognition software to always keep your hands on the wheel
   - Builtin support for visual head tracking to control ingame viewing angle - see [third party applications](https://github.com/SeriousOldMan/Simulator-Controller#third-party-applications) below